 In the United States, it’s virtually unheard of that diseases such as malaria kill children.
 But in low-income countries, preventable diseases like malaria are their biggest killers.
 The majority of children affected are poor, from marginalized ethnic groups or living in remote places with limited access to health services that could save their lives.

-On World Malaria Day, we recognize the global effort to wipe out malaria.
+World Malaria Day is a day when we recognize the global efforts and continued investments made to wipe out malaria.

 With your support, our teams are working in some of the toughest situations and most in-need communities in the world to change these outcomes for children.
 Our child health programs focus on empowering frontline health workers to improve the prevention, diagnosis and treatment of malaria.
 When disasters strike, our emergency response teams are on the ground working to prevent disease outbreaks and ensure children have access to healthcare.